-The Cruise Terminal of Cartagena is located in the exterior part of the Marina, next to the new building of the Yacht Club, a suitable place due to its proximity to the city center, cultural, leisure and commercial area of the quay.
+The Cruise Terminal of Cartagena is located in the exterior part of the Marina, next to the new building of the Yacht Club, a suitable place due to its proximity to the city center, 5 minute walk, cultural, leisure and commercial area of the quay.

 The terminal has a bus stop, taxi rank, information points, and all the necessary services so that tourists have a pleasant arrival to the city, as well as being connected with the Alfonso XII Quay by means of pedestrian and vehicle accesses, through the Marina commercial area.